 - Under Cached Web Content, click the Clear Now button.

-3. In the advanced tab under Cached Web Content, Click Clear Now
+2. In the Cached Web Content section, click the Clear Now button.

 Chrome (Windows and Mac)